 The primary aim of this analysis was to estimate the cost-effectiveness of tabelecleucel compared to usual care for EBV+ PTLD over a lifetime time horizon.
-We developed a de novo decision analytic model for this evaluation, informed by the ALLELE trial and other key studies. ^{5,7,8,19} The model focused on a hypothetical cohort of patients with EBV+ PTLD being treated with tabelecleucel or usual care entering the model.
+We developed a de novo decision analytic model for this evaluation, informed by the ALLELE trial and other key studies.
+The model focused on a hypothetical cohort of patients with EBV+ PTLD being treated with tabelecleucel or usual care entering the model.
 The target population consists of individuals with EBV+ PTLD that are relapsed or refractory to rituximab with or without chemotherapy among those who had a solid organ transplant (SOT), as well as those relapsed or refractory to rituximab after a hematopoietic stem-cell transplant (HSCT).
-Due to potential differences in the underlying risk of death and treatment efficacy between patients who had an SOT versus patients who had an HSCT, we modeled the cost-effectiveness of tabelecleucel in each population separately and presented results for both the overall and individual (SOT and HSCT) populations.
+Due to potential differences in the underlying risk of death and treatment efficacy between patients who had an SOT versus patients who had an HSCT, we modeled the cost-effectiveness of tabelecleucel in each populations.
 The primary analysis is based on the overall population, weighted by the proportions of patients having received SOT and HSCT in the ALLELE trial.